Travel & Hospitality Resume Guidelines

 1. Writing the Job Description Section

-Caring – Empathize with tired guests by offering them a complimentary beverage and sending additional comfort items to their rooms.
+Caring – Empathize tired guests by offering them a complimentary beverage and sending additional comfort items to their rooms.

 Going the Extra Mile- Enthusiastic and eager to go beyond the job scope to boost guest satisfaction, by offering accompanying them on informal tourist excursions or organize flowers and champagne for a special occasion